$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Numerical results and discussions

 \subsection{Transition Form Factors}

-The input parameters, such as the constituent quark masses, the masses of the initial and the final mesons, the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements, the shape parameters fitted by the decay constants, and $D^{*}_{(s)}$ meson lifes and so on are listed in Table \ref{table1}.

-Based on the input parameters given in Table \ref{table1}, one can obtain the numerical results of the transition form factors at $q^2 = 0$ shown in Tables \ref{table2} and \ref{table3}.
-The uncertainties are from the shape parameters of the initial and final state mesons.
+The input parameters, such as the constituent quark masses, the masses of the initial and final mesons, the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements, the shape parameters fitted by the decay constants, and $D^{*}_{(s)}$ meson lives, are listed in Table \ref{table1}.
+Based on the input parameters given in Table \ref{table1}, one can obtain the numerical results of the transition form factors at $q^2 = 0$ shown in Tables \ref{table2}.
+The uncertainties originate from the shape parameters of the initial and final state mesons.

+All the calculations are performed within the $q^+ = 0$ reference frame, where the form factors can only be obtained at space-like momentum transfers $q^2 = - q^2_\bot \leq 0$.
+Those parameterized form factors are extrapolated from the space-like region to the time-like region by using following expression, \be F\left(q^{2}\right)=\frac{F(0)}{1-a q^{2} / m^{2}+b q^{4} / m^{4}}, \en where $F(q^{2})$ denotes different form factors $V(q^2), A_0(q^2), A_1(q^2)$ and $A_2(q^2)$, and $m$ represents the initial meson mass.
+The values of $a$ and $b$ can be obtained by performing a 3-parameter fit to the form factors in the range -15GeV$^{2} \leq q^{2} \leq 0$. $F(q^{2}_{max})$ is defined as the value of the form factor evaluated at the maximum value of $q^2$.
+In Tables \ref{table2}, we list the computed values of $F(q^{2}_{max})$, $a$ and $b$ for various decay channels.

-In Table \ref{table2}, we compare the nermerical values of the form factors at maximum recoil $(q^{2} = 0)$ with those obtained within Ref. \cite{ChangYang}.
-It is found that our predictions for the form factors of the transitions $D^{*}\rightarrow K, \pi$ and $D^{*}_s\rightarrow K$ are comparable with the previous light front quark model calculations \cite{ChangYang} within errors.
+In Table \ref{table2.2}, we compare the numerical values of the form factors at maximum recoil $(q^{2} = 0)$ with those obtained in Ref. \cite{ChangYang}.
+Our predictions for the form factors of the transitions $D^{*}\rightarrow K, \pi$ are comparable to the previous LFQM calculations \cite{ChangYang} within errors.
 The difference between these two works is partially caused by the input parameters.

-All the calculations are carried out within the $q^+ = 0$ reference frame, where the form factors can only be obtained at spacelike momentum transfers $q^2 = - q^2_\bot \leq 0$.
-Those parameterized form factors are extrapolated from the space-like region to the time-like region by using following expression, \be F\left(q^{2}\right)=\frac{F(0)}{1-a q^{2} / m^{2}+b q^{4} / m^{4}}, \en where $F(q^{2})$ denotes different form factors $V(q^2), A_0(q^2), A_1(q^2)$ and $A_2(q^2)$, and $m$ represents the initial meson mass.
-The values of $a$ and $b$ can be obtained by performing a 3-parameter fit to the form factors in the range -15GeV$^{2} \leq q^{2} \leq 0$.
-We plot the $q^{2}$-dependence of the form factors of the transitions $D^{*}_{(s)} \rightarrow P$ shown in Fig. \ref{fig2}.
+We plot the $q^{2}$-dependence of the form factors of the transitions $D^{*}_{(s)} \rightarrow P$ in Fig. \ref{fig2}.